isayasMatter/isayasmatter.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I got invited to serve as a Program Committee member for IEEE VR 2024.
+I have been invited to serve as a Program Committee member for IEEE VR 2024.